KubiO24/KubiO24/README.md

 Young Web Developer form Poland with a passion for coding and a strong desire to learn.
 <br>
-Currently seeking a Full-Stack Developer position to continue learning and developing skills.
+Currently seeking a Front-End / Full-Stack Developer position to continue learning and developing skills.

 Contact me by mail: kubakowal2004@gmail.com